Note 3: Material accounting policy information

 Contingent liabilities may arise from the ordinary course of business in relation to claims against the Company, including legal and other claims.
 By virtue of their nature, contingencies will be resolved only when one or more uncertain future events occur or fail to occur.
 The assessment of the existence, and potential quantum, of contingencies inherently involves the exercise of significant judgements and the use of estimates regarding the outcome of future events.

-iii) Employee stock option plan
+iv) Employee stock option plan

 Estimating fair value for share-based payment transactions requires determination of the most appropriate valuation model, which depends on the terms and conditions of the grant.
 This estimate also requires determination of the most appropriate inputs to the valuation model including the expected life of the share option or appreciation right, volatility and dividend yield and making assumptions about them.
 The Company initially measures the cost of cash-settled transactions with employees using a Black Scholes model to determine the fair value of the liability incurred.
-For cash-settled share-based payment transactions, the liability needs to be remeasured at the end of each reporting period up to the date of settlement, with any changes in fair value recognised in profit or loss.
+For cash-settled share- based payment transactions, the liability needs to be remeasured at the end of each reporting period up to the date of settlement, with any changes in fair value recognised in profit or loss.
 This requires a reassessment of the estimates used at the end of each reporting period.
 For the measurement of the fair value of equity-settled transactions with employees at the grant date, the Company uses a Black Scholes model.
-The assumptions and models used for estimating fair value for share-based payment transactions are disclosed in Note 43.
+The assumptions and models used for estimating fair value for share-based payment transactions are disclosed in Note 44.

-iv) Provision for expected credit losses (ECL) on trade receivables
+v) Provision for expected credit losses (ECL) on trade receivables

-The Company uses a provision matrix to calculate ECLs for trade receivables.
-The provision rates are based on days past due for groupings of various customer segments that have similar loss patterns (i.e., by product type and customer type).
 The provision matrix is initially based on the Company's historical observed default rates.
-The Company will calibrate the matrix to adjust the historical credit loss experience with forwardlooking information.
+The Company will calibrate the matrix to adjust the historical credit loss experience with forward-looking information.
 For instance, if forecast economic condition (i.e., gross domestic products) are expected to deteriorate over the next year which can lead to an increased number of defaults in the manufacturing sector, the historical default rates are adjusted.
-At each reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analysed.
-The assessment of the correlation among historical observed default rates, forecast economic conditions
+At

-and ECLs is a significant estimate.
+The assessment of the correlation among historical observed default rates, forecast economic conditions and ECLs is a significant estimate.
 The amount of ECLs is sensitive to changes in circumstances and forecast economic conditions.
 The Company's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.
-The information about the ECLs on the Company's trade receivables is disclosed in note 10 to the standalone financial statements."
+The information about the ECLs on the Company's trade receivables is disclosed in note 10 to the financial statements.

 b) Current versus non-current classification

-The Company presents assets and liabilities in the balance sheet based on a current/ non-current classification.
+The Company presents assets and liabilities in the balance

 Assets: